WanderAway/WAMP/README.md

     This should be pretty trivial but hey, what's the point of a processor if you can't do anything with it

+* Assembler

+  Program to translate from some sort of assembly to machine code

+* Compiler (Who knows how long this will become a thing)

+  Yeah uh... not a priority.

 ## Registers
 Initial design, let's say we will arbitrarily have 16 registers, each 16 bits wide, including special purpose ones.